Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/PHP-F3-ImageServer.md

 This looks more complicated than it is ...

 The first two lines just set two variables that we will use later to supply arguments to the upload function: this helps us to remember what the arguments mean.
 We create a variable, *$files*, which will be the uploaded file data as returned by a method that belongs to the *Web* class (see <https://fatfreeframework.com/3.8/web>).
 We make an instance of this class, and call its *receive()* method.
 The first argument of the method is an anonymous function, which takes two arguments, *$file* and *$anything* (for our purposes the value of the latter will not be used and it doesn't matter what it's called). *$file* will become the data about the uploaded file, so we save it by putting it into the variable *$this->filedata*, which means it will be available to any method of the ImageServer class.
 We then have a couple of tests, to check whether the uploaded file is less than 2MB (an arbitrary limit, which we could change if we like) and that it is one of a specified set of types (because we don't want to allow uploads of just anything).
 If these tests fail, the anonymous function returns `false`, and this will cause the upload to be aborted, but we set an informative error message which can be used later.
 Otherwise, we set a variable to say that everything has worked and return `true`, which means that the uploaded file will be moved into the uploads folder specified in the F3 variable UPLOADS.
-The final two arguments of the Web *receive()* method are given using the variables we set earlier: *$overwrite* is `true` if we want the upload to overwrite any existing file with the same name (since it's `false` here, a duplicated file will be renamed to make it unique). *$slug* is true if we want the file name to be "slugged", which means that unusual characters etc. will be transformed to avoid any problems with the filesystem.
+The final two arguments of the Web *receive()* method are given using the variables we set earlier: *$overwrite* is `true` if we want the upload to overwrite any existing file with the same name.
+(Since it's `false` here, an attempt to upload the same image twice will fail, which may seem undesirable.
+However, this is better than having one image file associated with two sets of image metadata, which wil cause problems if we want to delete one of them.) *$slug* is true if we want the file name to be "slugged", which means that unusual characters etc. will be transformed to avoid any problems with the filesystem.

 #### 2.2 Storing the image data